Build a Strategic Framework Through Strategic Planning

 You must support and nurture the impact of these value statements or identifying the values will have been a wasted exercise.
-Employees will feel fooled and misled unless they see the impact within your organization.
+Employees will feel fooled and misled unless they see the impact on your organization.

 Create Impact Through Values and Value Statements

-If you want the values you identify, and the value statements you craft to have an impact within your organization, follow these guidelines:
+If you want the values you identify and the value statements you craft to have an impact within your organization, follow these guidelines:

-- Employees must demonstrate and model these values in action in their personal work behaviors, decision making, contribution and interpersonal interaction.
+- Employees must demonstrate and model these values in action in their personal work behaviors, decision making, contribution, and interpersonal interaction.

 - Organizational values help each person establish priorities in their daily work life.
 Priorities and actions must be grounded in the organization's values and model the value statements identified for each employee's job.

 - Allow values to guide every decision that is made once the organization has cooperatively created the values and the value statements.